 Financial Companies Seize Path to the Cloud

 When Board meetings within the Financial Services sector start addressing the subject of migrating to the Cloud you can be sure that this technology has matured to provide a credible improvement on legacy infrastructure.
-So much so, that we have recently helped multiple financial companies gain FCA approval by leveraging the powerful security features within G Suite.
+So much so, that we have recently helped multiple financial companies gain FCA approval by leveraging the powerful security features within Google Workspace.

-Highly regulated companies such as HSBC, ABN Amro, Allianz and Paypal have all taken the plunge and invested in Google Cloud & G Suite FCA compliant tools.
+Highly regulated companies such as HSBC, ABN Amro, Allianz and Paypal have all taken the plunge and invested in Google Cloud & Google Workspace FCA-compliant tools.

 Securing company data

-Unfortunately, it is almost impossible to prevent your employees’ mobile devices being lost or getting stolen from time to time.
-When these incidents occur it does not have to be such a worry.
+Unfortunately, it is almost impossible to prevent your employees’ mobile devices from being lost or getting stolen from time to time.
+When these incidents occur, it does not have to be such a worry.

-G Suite keeps your company’s data secure with mobile device management (MDM) policies.
+Google Workspace keeps your company’s data secure with mobile device management (MDM) policies.
 With basic management, you can ensure that mobile devices require screen locks and/or strong passwords on your employees’ devices, keeping your corporate data secure.
-In addition, G Suite allows you to erase confidential business data with device wipe, or selected account wipe for Android or iOS.
+In addition, Workspace allows you to erase confidential business data with a device wipe, or selected account wipe for Android or iOS.
 You can see the list of devices that are accessing corporate data in the Google Admin console.

-So, how does G Suite protect my data?
+So, how does Google Workspace protect my data?

-When you decide that you would like to store your data with G Suite, it is then protected in a number of different ways.
+When you decide that you would like to store your data with Google Workspace, it is then protected in a number of different ways.
 This includes advanced phishing detection with the aid of machine learning, authentication with security key enforcement and also prevention of data leakage.

-Due to G Suite being a 100% cloud-based system it means you can be protected from attacks such as Ransomware, viruses, and malware.
+Due to Workspace being a 100% cloud-based system, it means you can be protected from attacks such as Ransomware, viruses, and malware.
 There is no need to install a separate system for spam processing because Gmail uses Machine Learning to automatically filter any spam and to scan all emails for suspicious and dangerous content.
-The G Suite administrator can also control all attachments sent and received by your organisation so that nobody opens or sends anything that they shouldn’t.
+The Workspace administrator can also control all attachments sent and received by your organisation so that nobody opens or sends anything that they shouldn’t.